 The user-friendly website includes a Roommate Finder and Message Boards accessible only to U-M students, faculty, and staff.
 To log in, simply use your uniqname and Kerberos password.
 The Roommate Finder will allow you the unique opportunity to find a roommate or subtenant within the University of Michigan community.

-Before you start to look for off-campus housing, begin with the Housing Information Office website.
-Also check the Michigan Daily and annarbor.com; visit management companies and realtors; and look for flyers posted around campus.
-The Housing Information Office can also provide you with information about local landlords and management companies registered with their office.
+Before you start to look for off-campus housing, begin with the Off-Campus Housing website.
+Also check The Michigan Daily and MLive; visit management companies and realtors; and look for flyers posted around campus.
+Off-Campus Housing can also provide you with information about local landlords and management companies registered with their office.
 In order to register, landlords agree to use the University’s Conflict Resolution Services in cases of landlord-tenant disputes, and they are entitled to use the University-approved rental agreements.
 This office also has a Roommate Matching Service on its website and provides roommate agreement contracts and sublease contracts.

 Renting anywhere demands a certain knowledge of landlord-tenant law.
 If you know your rights and responsibilities, you may avoid unnecessary problems and expenses.
 In particular, you should know what you are getting into before making commitments.
 Fortunately, in Ann Arbor there are several good sources of off-campus housing information and advisory assistance available to U-M students.
 These include: